Last update: April 16, 2018

 Liesbet Hooghe, Gary Marks, Tobias Lenz, Jeanine Bezuijen, Besir Ceka, Svet Derderyan (2017).
-Measuring International Authority: A Postfunctionalist Theory of Governance, Volume III.
+Measuring International Authority: A Postfunctionalist Theory of Governance.
 Oxford: Oxford University Press.
-Table of contents Vol III

 - MASTER dataset with raw data by IO-year for 374 coding variables (matrix=3295 x 374);

 - STATA do file to extract delegation and pooling variables;